rohitpatwa/leetcode/Readme.md

 11. Container With Most Water : Two pointers, start and end.
 If start is smaller, start++, else end--.
 Calculate capacity at each step, return max.
 16. 3Sum Closest : Sort the array.
 Start one pointer at beginning, do two sum approach on the remaining array using two more pointers.
 Return minumim distance result
 515. Find Largest Value in Each Tree Row : Maintain two lists, one Q and C(for it's children).
 When Q is empty, take the max of children and make Q=C and C=[].
+287. Find the Duplicate Number : Same as finding start point of cycle in a linkedlist.
+Use fp, sp.
+They will intersect at one point.
+Start another pointer at beginning and let it intersect sp.
+814. Binary Tree Pruning :
+846. Hand of Straights : Create a counter of cards.
+Sort the keys.
+For each card, next W cards should have a count greater than it's count.
+Subtract curr count from next W cards.
+24. Swap Nodes in Pairs : Take curr.next and curr.next.next nodes, swap them and chage pointers, jump two steps from current.